Anonymodesu/SCP/scp.md

 ---

+Super advanced AI treats prioritises humans like pets.
+Actions are focus on increasing metrics for humans' happiness, based on dopamine levels, endorphins.
+Different AIs have different approaches to increasing happiness.
+Purely utilitarian perspective.

+---

 Technical document describing the Foundation's legacy database migration

 ---

+Tales of Phantasia-inspired Fading Stars SCP.

+Demon is wreaking havoc.
+Only magic can harm it.
+Over use of magic is killing the planet.

+---

+Fish raised to the power of 12.
+Weird Wilsons Wildlife maths paper.

+Use 🐟 as a symbol.
+Raise 🐟 to the power of 🐟.

+---

+Two parallel rows of potatoes used as a railgun.

+---

+Tale about classes of goobers ala smogon competitive classes

+uber, over, under, never

+---

 Author page is a store of various things on sale.
+Badly drawn paint art.
+Brochure at the end with articles more clearly spelt out.
+Prices are reading time.

+---

+Rising tide (title of story) lifts all boats.
+Prisoner's dilemma/tragedy of the commons.

+---

+Euclid -> Explained SCP.
+(Explained since the Moon's core contains extremely rigid material. https://en.wikipedia.org/wiki/Roche_limit) https://scp-wiki.wikidot.com/scp-8630 is thrown at the moon, and instantly teleports the moon and the Earth next to each other.
+Moon gradually rolls around the Earth, leaving a wave of destruction.
+Lots of tsunamis.
+One side of Earth does not have sunlight.
+Angular momentum retained, moon gradually slows down, and Earth gradually slows down.
+Moon dust is somewhat toxic, and degrades equipment.
+SCP-8064 grows a massive tumour.
+SCP-4043 ceases manifestation.
+Gradually evolving map of the world as tsunamis and landmasses change.
+Alien life living within the Moon has detected that the Moon has Inertia slows down Earth days.
+Assume Roche limit doesnt exist.